All Straw House

 Princeton Research Assistants: Brooklyn Fraser, Mariana Garcia Rendon, Nolan Hill, Joyce Kim, Chenkun Ma, Vivi Lu, Ally Robertson, Moyu Yamaguchi

-Support: Princeton Sustainability of our Planet Fund
+Support: Princeton Sustainability of our Planet Fund, Princeton School of Architecture, High Meadows Environmental Institute

 Materials: Durra Panel, Beck Fastening, McGhee + Co.
 Roof Thatchers